 As defined by the NIH National Center for Advancing Translational Sciences (NCATS), translation is “the process of turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and populations – from diagnostics and therapeutics to medical procedures and behavioral interventions.”

-Tufts CTSI focuses on translating research into practice.
-For us, translational science:
+Tufts CTSI focuses on translating research into impact on health.
+This means, translational science:

-- Connects biomedical and clinical studies to implementation in clinical practice, in communities, and into health policy, with the constant objective of having an impact on health
+- Connects biomedical and clinical studies to changes in clinical practice, the health of communities, and health policy, with the clear objective of having a positive impact on health.

 - is patient- and population-oriented, so the public gets a significant return on investment.

 Defining the Translational Spectrum for Tufts CTSI

 In creating the NIH CTSA program, “clinical and translational science” was advanced by NIH Director Elias Zerhouni to address “translational blocks,” or impediments to the translation of basic research into improvements in health.
-The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation, and also on translation from testing in patient care into usual clinical care.
-These were referred to as the first and second blocks to translational research, “T1” and “T2” respectively, but soon it was appreciated that for maximal impact, these advances needed to be further translated, and “T3,” implementation and dissemination into wide use, and “T4,” translation into impact on the public’s health and public policy, were articulated.
+The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation, and also on translation from studies examining approaches to improve patient care into usual clinical care.
+These were referred to as the first and second blocks to translational research, “T1” and “T2” respectively.
+It also has been appreciated that for maximal impact, these advances needed to be further translated, and “T3,” implementation and dissemination into wide use, and “T4,” translation into impact on the public’s health and public policy, were articulated.
 It should be noted that for Tufts CTSI, whether early in the translational pathway or later, all translational research must have a clear line of sight to translation into potential impact on health.
 To ensure that, especially for very early work, we expect investigators, as part of that clear line of sight, to have understanding of the next steps for their work if it is successful.